SabreBirdOne/BlasterBrowser/docs/database_schema.md

 Due to the project using PostgreSQL, which is a relational database, this file contains an Entity-Relationship Diagram and an abstract relational schema, which serves as a starting point in implementing the database.

+Note that ERD diagrams and natural description can be constantly under work.

 # Background

 _First example_